When to Rebrand Your Business: How to Know If It’s Actually Time

 It's a trick successful brands use to adapt and evolve.
 Keeping their audience interested in a changing marketplace.

-Even some of the best-known brands have concluded that their visual identity looks closer to a century egg than a Faberge egg.
+Even some of the most recognised brands have concluded that their visual identity looks closer to a century egg than a Faberge egg.

 So when's the right time to rebrand?
 To evolve?
 Revolutionise that fading t-shirt?
 Don't panic.
 We'll take you through five reasons to rebrand.